 Sefer Bamidbar describes not only the physical locale of the Jewish people, but their spiritual state.
 Wandering in the desert, they could not be self sufficient, neither physically nor spiritually.
-The book, like the desert, is one depressing story after another.
+The book reads like one depressing story after another.
 While Bamidbar makes for fascinating reading and its lessons are crucial for community building, for those in the desert, little came of their aimless wandering.

 While the basis of Jewish law (and much more) is to be found in the Talmud, the Talmud, in and of itself, is not a very good text for determining Jewish law.
 The legal analysis, the range of views, the tendency to move from one topic to another, and the fact that any given topic may be discussed in a variety of places makes reaching a conclusion on any particular issue a difficult task.